 Most folks associate Japanese maples (Acer palmatum) with magnificent fall foliage, but don't overlook the spring foliage.
 It's frequently just as pretty.
 I took this bizarre, artsy shot of my 'Crimson Queen' maple (above) yesterday as the leaves were just unfurling in the afternoon sun.
 Quite some color!
 Here's something weird, though.
 Today is cloudy and cool and the new leaves have retracted back into the buds.
 It must be a defense against a late frost.
 Grow Japanese maples in moist, fertile, well-drained soil in full sun in USDA Zones 5 to 7 but give them afternoon shade in USDA Zone 8.

-Daffs may have pooped out this spring, but not the spring bulb I can always depend on – snowflake (Leucojum aestivum 'Gravetye Giant,' above).
+Even if your daffodils poop out this spring, the spring bulb I can always depend on is snowflake (Leucojum aestivum 'Gravetye Giant,' above).
 This classic Southern passalong plant needs little winter chill to bloom.
 Multiple stems up to 18 inches tall hold white, bell-shaped blooms with a green dot on each petal.
 Snowflakes quickly multiply into drifts when happy.
 Grow them in full to part sun in USDA Zones 4 to 9.

 Now for some completely different.
 If you've walked through Eastern woods, you've undoubtedly trod past colonies of native wild gingers and not noticed.
 That's easy to do because these evergreen shade-lovers hug the ground.
 (Note: These are not related to the culinary gingers native to Asia.)
 Streaks of silver often splash the glossy, green leaves.
 Botanists group these plants into two genera, Asarum and Hexastylis.
 The one above, growing with hostas, ferns, and carex in my shady border, is little brown jug ginger (Hexastylis arifolia), named for odd, jug-shaped, spring blooms that hide under the leaves.
 It's easy to grow in acid soil and multiplies readily by seed.
 Try it in USDA Zones 4 to 8.